Fort Wayne, IN Solar Panels

 With LightReach, there are no investment costs to recoup, loan payments to manage, or maintenance needs to take on.
 As soon as your panels are active, your solar savings are too!

-For Fort Wayne homeowners, the most accessible way to go solar is through Palmetto’s LightReach lease — with no upfront cost and a low fixed monthly payment starting around $81/month for a medium-sized home.
-Palmetto owns and maintains the system, passing commercial tax credit savings directly to you.
+For Fort Wayne homeowners, the most accessible option is Palmetto’s LightReach lease — you can go solar for a low fixed monthly payment starting as low as $65/month with no upfront cost.
+Palmetto owns and maintains the system, so there’s nothing to manage.